Why the Roman Empire Never Conquered the World.

 But the Roman Empire even at its most powerful, only covered at most 10% of the Earths landmass.
 When you compare the full annexations of Rome's territories to that of the British Empire's it does not seem as large.
 Of course the British Empire was over 1500 years later on in our history.
 It is estimated that the Roman Empire could call on as many as 500,000 legionnaires to police and maintain order, as well as their main military use in battle.
 The occupying military forces were often assisted by friendly tribes to Roman, who provided the Legions with auxiliaries.
 These local troops were more interested in settling tribal rivalries than the good of Rome.
 Although many subjugated citizens did enlist in the Roman war machine.

-- What if the Persian Empire of King Xerxes had conque...
+- What Could Have Happened, if King Xerxes had Conquer...

 Outside of Rome's sphere of influence there was a lot of tribal rivalry and distrust.
 The tribal distrust of the free tribes initially allowed the Roman invasion commanders to play individual tribes off against each other.
 The wealth of the Roman Empire was ultimately a curse to its longevity, although some tribal leaders say profit in a formal union with Rome.
 Others saw that there was a great prize ready to be exploited.
 If rival tribes could put there differences aside, there would be a common goals to strive for.
 The tribal customs and freedoms would be untainted by Roman influence and the war leaders would be rich beyond their greatest expectations.